R-onit/BRICKZZZ/README.md

 | PB4 (pin 3)  | OLED SCL        |
 | PB3 (pin 2)  | Buzzer (via 100Ω)|

+## Hardware Design
+The project now includes a custom-designed PCB made using KiCad.
+The board integrates the ATtiny85, buzzer, tactile switches, and headers for OLED connection.
+Schematic, layout, and production-ready files are included in the [`hardware/`](hardware/) folder.

 ## 📂 Folder Structure
 - `attiny_breakout_game.ino` – Main source code
 - `font6x8.h` – Font data used for display
 - `images/` – Screenshots and wiring diagram
+- `hardware/` - Hardware files related to PCB
 ## 📝 License
 MIT License — see LICENSE file.